maxmind/GeoIP2-java/README.md

 After you have created the `DatabaseReader`, you may then call one of the appropriate methods, e.g., `city` or `tryCity`, for your database.
 These methods take the IP address to be looked up.
-The methods with the `try` prefix return an `Optional` where the value will be empty if the value is not present in the database.
+The methods with the `try` prefix return an `Optional` object, which will be empty if the value is not present in the database.
 The method without the prefix will throw an `AddressNotFoundException` if the address is not in the database.
+If you are looking up many IPs that are not contained in the database, the `try` method will be slightly faster as they do not need to construct and throw an exception.
+These methods otherwise behave the same.

 If the lookup succeeds, the method call will return a response class for the GeoIP2 lookup.
 The class in turn contains multiple record classes, each of